 - Frazee House is one of the oldest brick homes in the area that was built during the construction of the Ohio & Erie Canalway.
 Inside are exhibits about the architecture of the home as well as of the Frazee family.
 It is partially accessible with a designated parking spot and a ramp to get inside but no access to the second floor.
 A steep but paved pathway leads from the house across the street to the actual canal and the Ohio & Erie Canal is the Towpath Trail.
 Just up the road from this house is Alexander’s Mill or Wilson’s Mill.

 - Live music is a special feature of the park and comes in many forms and places.
-Howe Meadow doubles as a stage for musicians at the Countryside Farmers’ Market on Saturday mornings and free Music in the Meadow Concerts on select Wednesday evenings from June to August.
-At the accessible Happy Days Lodge, Music by Nature runs during the summer months and the Cuyahoga Valley Heritage Series Concerts run from October to May.
+Howe Meadow doubles as a stage for musicians at the Countryside Farmers’ Market on Saturday mornings and free Rhythm on the River on select Wednesday evenings from June to August.
+At the accessible Happy Days Lodge, Rhythm on the River runs during the summer months and the Cuyahoga Valley Heritage Series Concerts run from October to May.
 What is not listed on the park website is the Cleveland Orchestra’s summer concert series at the Blossom Music Center where some of the world’s finest musicians have performed since it opened in 1968.
 There are more than 38 wheelchair spaces in the pavilion, plus up to 3 companion seats, and a large open platform on the lawn area that has also been modified for wheelchairs.

 - Porthouse Theater is an indoor theater operated by Kent State University and located on the park’s southern boarder below the Hunt Farm Visitor Information Center.
 Access modifications have been made to accommodate all guests, including parking, restrooms and seats.